Lessons at Pakachoag provide both depth and breadth of education which is difficult to achieve in other settings.

 Most students at Pakachoag simply like to play music and view music lessons as part of their on-going education.
 Some Pakachoag students decide during high school that they wish to pursue music professionally in which case their teacher assists them in preparing for college auditions.
 Back to Top

-Private Lessons are currently offered at the School’s main facility in Auburn, with some instruments also offered in W. Boylston.
+Private Lessons are currently offered at the School’s main facility in Worceter, with some instruments also offered in W. Boylston.
 Back to Top

 Pakachoag offers on-going payment plans which allow parents to pay tuition in blocks of about 8 to 10 weeks, following an initial deposit.
 This generally makes lessons affordable for most average income families.
 Admittedly, private lessons require a financial commitment of a higher level than that required for group programs like swimming classes or gymnastics; but the one-on-one instruction provided during a private lessons results in higher rates of success and achievement over time.
+Please ask about financial aid if you have limited annual income.
 Back to Top

 Our rates are similar to schools which offer a similar level of faculty expertise.
-Because Pakachoag’s private instruction program includes additional opportunities such as regular, on-going performance activities, a school accompanist, and significantly discounted theory classes, along with bright, spacious and accessible facilities –a Pakachoag music education provides a high-level experience at a very competitive cost.
+Because Pakachoag’s private instruction program includes additional opportunities such as regular, on-going performance activities, a school accompanist, and significantly discounted theory classes –a Pakachoag music education provides a high-level experience at a very competitive cost.
 Back to Top

 Usually.
 Lessons are scheduled according to teacher availability, and we usually find that we are able to identify a lesson time that accommodates everyone’s schedule.
 This includes some day time lessons (for adults and home schooled children), as well as after school and evening hours.
 The longer you are enrolled, the greater chance you will have to secure your ideal time.
 This is because continuing students are provided a pre-registration option each June for the following September allowing them to renew their existing time or request a different time.
 Back to Top